Licensing Examinations

 • Our faculty and administration coordinate ExamSoft (online) routine quizzes to assist our students in assessing their progress with the material leading up to licensing exams.

-• Our faculty and administration have implemented two mock exams on ExamSoft in preparation for Part I, Applied Basic Science, to pace our students through what the exam environment is like, help our students assess their progress towards preparation for national boards, and build endurance so our students are prepared to take a two-day exam.
+• Our faculty and administration have implemented two mock exams on ExamSoft in preparation for Part I, Applied Basic Science, to pace our students through what the exam environment is like, help our students assess their progress toward preparation for national boards, and build endurance so our students are prepared to take a two-day exam.

-• Our faculty and administration coordinate team-based activities to encourage peer to peer support, motivation and group study.
+• Our faculty and administration coordinate team-based activities to encourage peer-to-peer support, motivation and group study.

-• Our faculty coordinates an 'Optometry Challenge' trivia game in an effort to make studying interactive and fun for our students.
+• Our faculty coordinates an "Optometry Challenge" trivia game in an effort to make studying interactive and fun for our students.

 • Our faculty and administration have implemented social media strategies for motivation.